tsliwowicz/crayon/README.md

 (readme.md update in progress, first commit & last update on 2013-07-25).

-* Crayon is a _complete_ monitoring and charting solution for large scale applications.
+* Crayon is a _complete_ multiplatform monitoring and charting solution for large scale distributed applications.
 * Crayon is an _open source_ contributed by [Taboola][] and will remain free forever.
 * Crayon's stack consists of [NodeJS][] as server, [MongoDB][] as storage and [dyGraphs][] as charting control.
 * Crayon is a smooth migration from old school monitoring systems such as [Munin][] (and soon [Graphite][])